 Debtor Financial Management Test Training Program (Section 105).
 This section would require the U.S. Trustees to establish a test training program to educate debtors on financial management.
 The test training program would be authorized for six judicial districts over an 18-month period.
-Based on information from the U.S. Trustees, CBO estimates that about 90,000 debtors would participate if such a program were administered by the U.S. Trustees in fiscal year 2002 and 2003.
-At a projected cost of about \$40 per debtor, CBO estimates that this provision would cost \$4 million over the 2002-2004 period.
+Based on information from the U.S. Trustees, CBO estimates that about 90,000 debtors would participate if such a program were administered by the U.S. Trustees in fiscal years 2006 and 2007.
+At a projected cost of about \$40 per debtor, CBO estimates that implementing this provision would cost nearly \$4 million over the 2006-2007 period.

 Credit Counseling Certification (Section 106).
 This section would require the U.S. Trustees to certify, on an annual basis, that certain credit counseling services could provide adequate services to potential debtors.
 Based on information from the U.S. Trustees, CBO estimates that the U.S. Trustees would require additional attorneys and analysts to handle the greater workload associated with certification.
-CBO estimates that enacting this provision would cost \$17 million over the next five years.
+CBO estimates that implementing this provision would cost \$33 million over the 2006-2010 period.

 Maintenance of Tax Returns (Section 315).
 This section would authorize the AOUSC to receive and retain debtors' tax returns for the year prior to the commencement of the bankruptcy for chapter 7 and chapter 13 filings.
 Such collection and storage of tax returns would commence only at the request of a creditor.
 Based on information from the AOUSC, CBO expects that creditors will request tax information in about 25 percent of such cases.
-CBO estimates that implementing H.R.
-333 would cost \$9 million over the next five years to store and provide access to over two million tax returns.
+CBO estimates that implementing section 315 would cost \$10 million over the 2006-2010 period to store and provide access to about two million tax returns.

 Changes in Bankruptcy Filing Fees (Sections 325 and 418).
 Section 325 would increase chapter 7 and chapter 13 bankruptcy filing fees and change the distribution of such fees.
 In addition, the bill would allow the U.S. Trustee System Fund to collect 75 percent of chapter 11 filing fees.
 Under current law, the filing fee for chapter 7 and chapter 13 is \$155 and is divided between the U.S. Trustee System Fund, the AOUSC, the private trustee assigned to the case, and the remainder is recorded as a governmental receipt (i.e., revenue).
-Under H.R.
-333, the filing fee for a chapter 7 case would be \$160, and income from this fee would be recorded in two different places in the budget.
-Of the \$160, \$65 would be recorded as an offsetting receipt and spent without further appropriation by the AOUSC.
+Under the bill, the filing fee for a chapter 7 case would be \$160, and income from this fee would be recorded in two different places in the budget.
+Of the \$160, \$65 would be recorded as an offsetting collection to the appropriation for the U.S. Trustee System Fund, and \$50 would be recorded as an offsetting receipt and spent without further appropriation by the

+AOUSC.
 The remainder of this fee would be spent by the private trustees assigned to each case.
 The bill would reduce the filing fee for a chapter 13 case to \$150 and change how the fee is recorded in the budget.
-The U.S. Trustee System Fund would receive \$105 and the AOUSC would receive \$45 per case.
-Under H.R.
-333, no portion of chapter 7, chapter 11, or chapter 13 filing fees would be recorded as governmental receipts.
+The U.S. Trustee System Fund would receive \$105, and the AOUSC would receive \$45 per case to spend without further appropriation.
+Under S. 256, no portion of chapter 7, chapter 11, or chapter 13 filing fees would be recorded as governmental receipts.

 Section 418 would permit a bankruptcy court or district court to waive the chapter 7 filing fee and other fees for a debtor who is unable to pay such fees in installments.
-Based on information from the AOUSC, CBO expects that in fiscal year 2002 chapter 7 filing fees would be waived for about 3.5 percent of all chapter 7 filers and that the percentage waived would gradually increase to about 10 percent by fiscal year 2005.
+Based on information from the AOUSC, CBO expects that, in fiscal year 2006, chapter 7 filing fees would be waived for about 3.5 percent of all chapter 7 filers and that the percentage waived would gradually increase to about 10 percent by fiscal year 2009.